 Look before You Buy

-Call first.
+Call us at (910) 341-7570.
+Ask all the questions you can think of and then decide if you feel like an attorney will help.
+After you have all of the information, you will be in a better position to decide.
 The consultation is free.
 There is no obligation.
-Ask all the questions you can think of and then decide if you feel like an attorney will help.
-After you have all of the information, you will be in a better position to decide whether you will be better off with an attorney or without an attorney.

 What We Do

 We approach each case like it is our only case.
-We treat it like an individual corporation.
+We look at each case like an individual corporation.
 Corporations do two things: maximize revenue and minimize expenses.
+We maximize the revenue by negotiating the highest settlement offer.
+Then we minimize the expenses by negotiating the lowest possible payments to medical providers and lienholders.
+That is how we can get the most money for you, the person who was affected most by the accident.
 We follow this procedure in every injury case.

 Is this about Money?